-To be erased after two years.
+- □ To be erased after two years.
 Video will be stored in a locked storage area until erased.

-To be retained in library
+- □ To be retained in library

+- Other (state):

-Other (state): to make copies
+- □ To make copies

 Print Name of client(s) including any dependents.
-Each parent and/or person over 18 must provide a signature and parent or guardian must sign for each dependent.
+Each parent and/or person over 18 provide a signature and parent or guardian sign for each dependent.
 If signing for a dependent indicate the relationship.

-Printed names of client(s) Signatures X
+Printed names of client(s) Signatures

-X

-X

-X

-X

-Student name X
+Student Name